rfmx49/id-chat/README.md

 ## How to use :

 	- node server.js
-	- Go to IP:port from any (recent) navigator to start chatting !
+	- Go to IP:port from any (recent) navigator to start chatting.

 ### Credits